 The marketplace is saturated with competition, leaving channel partners plenty of options to find the vendor that best fits their objective.

 To remain attractive, vendors must implement (and advertise) sales and marketing programs that benefit partners’ bottom line; by demonstrating how your products, incentives, and resources correlate with partners’ needs and goals, the more interest you will create.

 Incentive opportunities serve as an integral component towards driving the performance of products and partners.
 As such, it’s imperative that partners perceive your program as a strategically designed, thoughtfully articulated, go-to-market strategy.

 Harness the “Walk Before You Run” Mentality

 A solid incentive-infrastructure starts at the beginning, or in this case, with research.
-It’s essential you understand these 5 questions before pursuing your next program:
+It’s essential you understand these 5 questions before pursuing your next channel partner recruitment program: